zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/write-the-build-cookbook/3/_index.md

 Line 3 specifies the run-list that configures the Customers web application.
 This node attribute makes the code you'll write later to provision your stage's infrastructure environment more reusable.

 Lines 5-25 describe the configuration of the AWS driver.
 For simplicity, we define each stage the same way.
-And for many cases this makes sense because you'll typically want your verification stages to match your production environment.
-However, perhaps for a web application you'll need to allow access to your Acceptance stage's firewall on certain ports through your security groups for verification purposes.
+For many cases this makes sense because you'll typically want your verification stages to match your production environment.
+However, perhaps for a web application, you'll need to allow access to your Acceptance stage's firewall on certain ports through your security groups for verification purposes.
 Your Delivered stage might use more constrained security group settings.

 Replace the following with the values you [gathered earlier](/build-a-delivery-pipeline/rhel/get-set-up#step4).